Undivided Resources

 You might also consider enlisting the support of Undivided, a special education attorney, or an advocate if you feel you need support understanding your rights or navigating the system.

-• Advocates can attend IEP meetings and help interpret test results and IEPs.
+• Advocates can attend IEP meetings and help you to understand test results and IEPs.

 • Attorneys can give legal advice and assist you in preparing for a due process hearing.

-• Both advocates and attorneys can help you negotiate with the district, review documents, and understand your rights.
+• Both advocates and attorneys can help you reach collaborative solutions with the district, review documents, and understand your rights.
 They can also send letters or emails on your behalf.

 There are several organizations that can help parents through these processes, such as your local Parent Training and Information Center (PTI) or Family Empowerment Center.
 Contact information for these organizations can be found on the California Department of Education website.
 Disability Rights California also has excellent information and resources to help parents navigate these situations.